-- Successful Transfer applicants will be in good academic standing at their current or former institution and will have achieved a minimum cumulative GPA of 2.0 or better on a 4.0 scale. - Transfer students who have earned less than a 2.0 GPA may be considered for admission on an individual basis.
-Please contact the Office of Admissions for information on submitting an admission's appeal. - 3.
+- Successful Transfer applicants will be in good academic standing at their current or former institution and will have achieved a minimum cumulative GPA of 2.0 or better on a 4.0 scale. - 2.
+Transfer students who have earned less than a 2.0 GPA may be considered for admission on an individual basis. - 3.
 Students interested in pursuing Nursing at Queensborough Community College must first be admitted to the College and must complete the Pre-Clinical sequence with a minimum GPA of 3.0.
 For additional requirements please see "Nursing" under Programs of Study in Health Related Sciences in this Catalog or www.qcc.cuny.edu/nursing. - 4.
 Students taking courses at other institutions who have not yet earned college credit will be admitted on the same basis as beginning freshmen.
-Transcripts will be reviewed when final grades are received, and a determination on the admissions status will then be made. - Students attending nondegree-granting institutions (such as schools of nursing, business institutes, etc.) will be considered for admission if they hold a high school, GED, HSE, TASC or HI SET diploma. - College credit for courses taken elsewhere will be granted ONLY for courses that are: - a. applicable toward the student's chosen curriculum at Queensborough, and - b. completed at the undergraduate' level at an accredited degree-granting institution with a minimum grade of C. (D grades are accepted from other CUNY colleges.)
+Transcripts will be reviewed when final grades are received and a determination on the admissions status will then be made. - Students attending non-degree-granting institutions (such as schools of nursing, business institutes, etc.) will be considered for admission if they hold a high school, GED, HSE, TASC or HI SET diploma. - College credit for courses taken elsewhere will be granted ONLY for courses that are: - a. applicable toward the student's chosen curriculum at Queensborough, and - b. completed at the undergraduate' level at an accredited degree-granting institution with a minimum grade of C. (D grades are accepted from other CUNY colleges.)